renpj/scan-ts/README.md

 This Program is forked from https://github.com/pplessow/scan-ts

--Constraint class stretchcombo for linear combinations of bond length to use with the ASE.
+- Constraint class stretchcombo for linear combinations of bond length to use with the ASE.
--Class arpess for performing transition state optimizations through Automated Relaxed Potential Energy Surface Scans (ARPESS).
+- Class arpess for performing transition state optimizations through Automated Relaxed Potential Energy Surface Scans (ARPESS).

+## Install
+* Pre-requirement
+    * ASE
+    * matplotlib (optional, for plot in example)
+* run `python setup.py develop` to get the code installed

+## Usage

 For usage see the provided examples.
 In these examples, stretchcombo is imported from ase.constraints and arpess from ase.optimize.arpess.